 The best beach for swimming is Playa Victoria, south of the Old City closer to the main hospital.
 The water is clear and the shoreline is free of seaweed.
 There is a restaurant down on the shore and wash-off facilities near the entrance.

-Cádiz hosts a fantastic gay pride according to the Spaniards.
+The city of Cádiz hosts a fantastic gay pride according to the Spaniards.
 Although the city’s young population is not the largest, people of all ages flock to this beautiful place to show LGBT community pride!

 Looking for some more awesome beaches in Spain?
 Check out how wonderful Valencia is in wolfyy’s Valencia Gay Travel Guide.